-When it comes to auto insurance, you want to be adequately covered if you get in an accident, but you don't want to pay more than you have to.
-Unfortunately many people are doing just that, simply because they don't want to spend time shopping for car insurance.
-It's not inherently enjoyable, after all, despite how it looks in commercials featuring disgruntled cavemen and joke-cracking spokespeople.
+Whether you're insuring the first car you've ever bought or you haven't paid attention to your insurance policy in a while, your goal is the same: You want to be adequately covered if you get in an accident, but you don't want to pay more than you have to.
+Unfortunately many people do overpay simply because they don't want to spend time shopping for car insurance.
+It's not inherently enjoyable despite how it looks in commercials.

 But by doing some comparison shopping, you could save hundreds of dollars a year.
 When one of our editors used a rate-comparison service, he got basic coverage quotes for his two old cars that ranged from $1,006 to $1,807 — a difference of $801 a year.
-If you're paying thousands to your current insurance company because you have a couple tickets, an accident or an out-of-date and unfavorable credit rating, shopping your policy against others might be well worth the effort.
-Look at it this way: You can convert the money you save into buying something you've wanted or needed for a long time.
+If you're paying thousands to your current insurance company because you have a couple tickets or an outdated unfavorable credit rating, shopping your policy against others might be well worth the effort.

-To find the right auto insurance, start by figuring out the amount of coverage you need.
-This varies from state to state, so take a moment to find out what coverage is required where you live.
+To find the right auto insurance, start by figuring out how much coverage you need.
+Requirements vary from state to state, so take a moment to find out what coverage is required where you live.
 You will find a list of each state's requirements and an explanation of the various types of insurance in "How Much Car Insurance Do You Need?"
-Also, check out "Little-Known but Important Car Insurance Issues," which has a glossary of basic insurance terminology.
 If you're a first-time driver and need a comprehensive overview of car insurance before you go on, review this guide from the National Association of Insurance Commissioners.
 Now you're ready to make a list of the different types of coverage you are considering.

 Experts recommend that if you have a lot of assets, you should get enough liability coverage to protect them.
 Let's say you have $50,000 of bodily injury liability coverage but $100,000 in personal assets.
 If you're at fault in an accident, attorneys for the other party could go after you for the $50,000 in medical bills that aren't covered by your policy.

 Your driving habits might also be a consideration in determining the coverage you need.
-If your past is filled with crumpled fenders, or if you have a lead foot, or if you make a long commute on a treacherous winding road every day, then you should get more complete coverage.
-Collision coverage pays for damage that your car experiences in an accident or damage from hitting an inanimate object (a tree, light post or fence, for example).
+If your past is filled with crumpled fenders, if you routinely speed, or if you make a long commute on a treacherous winding road every day, then you should get more complete coverage.
+Collision coverage pays for damage to your car in an accident or damage from hitting an inanimate object (a tree, lamppost or fence, for example).
 Comprehensive coverage addresses damage that didn't occur in a collision — such as from fire, theft or flood.
 It also covers damaged windshields.

 Keep in mind that you don't have to buy collision and comprehensive coverage.
-Let's say your vehicle is older, you have a good driving record and there is little likelihood that your car would be totaled in an accident, but a high likelihood of it being stolen.
+Let's say your vehicle is older, you have a good driving record, and there is little likelihood that your car would be totaled in an accident.
+But you have to park in a so-so neighborhood for work, so the car has a risk of being stolen.
 Then you could buy comprehensive coverage and skip the collision insurance.

 Read through your current policy or contact your auto insurance company to get the information you need.
 Jot down the amount of coverage you have now and how much you are paying for it.
-Take note of the yearly and monthly cost of your insurance, since many of your quotes will be given both ways.
+Take note of the yearly and monthly cost of your insurance since you'll get quotes both ways.
 Now you have a figure to beat.

 You should know how many tickets you have had recently.
 If you can't remember how long that speeding ticket has been on your record, check with your state's department of motor vehicles.
 If a ticket or points you earned are about to disappear, thus improving your driving record, wait until that happens before you get quotes.
 Nothing drives up the price of insurance like a bad driving record.

 Now it's time to start shopping.
 Set aside at least an hour for this task.
-Have at hand your current insurance policy, your driver license number and your vehicle registration.
+Have at hand your current insurance policy, your driver's license number and your vehicle registration.
 You can begin with online services.
 If you go to an online site to get a quote for an insurance rate, you can type in your information and begin to build a list of companies for comparative quotes.
-Keep in mind that not all insurance companies participate in these one-stop-shopping sites, however.
-If a recommendation from friends and family or other research points to a company that you think might be a winner, you can go directly to its Web site or call its toll-free number to get a quote.
+Keep in mind, though, that not all insurance companies participate in these one-stop shopping sites.
+If a recommendation from friends and family or other research points to a company that you think might be a winner, you can go directly to its website or call its toll-free number to get a quote.

-Each quote form takes about 15 minutes each to complete.
-It might be well worth your time, since if the entire shopping process takes you two hours and you save $800, you're effectively earning $400 an hour.
+Each quote form takes about 15 minutes to complete.
+It might be well worth your time — for example, if the entire shopping process takes you two hours and you save $800, you're effectively earning $400 an hour.

 When you use these sites, you might not get instant quotes.
-Some companies may contact you later by e-mail.
-Some that are not "direct providers" might put you in touch with a local agent, who will then calculate a quote for you.
-(A direct provider like Geico sells insurance policies directly to consumers.
-Other companies, such as State Farm, sell insurance through local agents.)
-You can learn more about the various kinds of agents here.
+Some companies may contact you later.
+Some that are not "direct providers" might put you in touch with a local agent who will then calculate a quote for you.

 While you're researching companies, take careful notes so you can easily make price and coverage comparisons.
 Keep a list of:

-Once you have gathered information online, it's time to work the phones.
+Once you have gathered information online, make some calls.
 Contact those companies from which you haven't been able to get an online quote.
-Doing the research by phone can actually be easier and faster than on the Internet, provided you have your driver license and vehicle registration close at hand.
-When you get a quote over the phone, be sure to confirm the price by asking the representative to e-mail the quote to you.
+Doing the research by phone can actually be easier and faster than on the internet, provided you have your driver's license and vehicle registration close at hand.
+When you get a quote over the phone, be sure to confirm the price by asking the representative to email the quote to you.

-When you're making these calls and shopping online, make sure you explore all your options relating to discounts.
-Insurance companies give discounts for such things as a good driving record, your car's safety or security equipment and certain occupations or professional affiliations.
-Some companies are now offering lower rates if you enroll in "pay as you drive" plans.
-Some will give substantial discounts for young drivers in the family who have high grade-point averages.
-(You can use this as an incentive to your teen drivers and offer to share the savings with them.)
-Also consider using the same insurance company for home and auto policies.
-That will usually get you a better price.
-For more guidance on discounts, check out "How to Save Money on Car Insurance" and "Top 10 Ways To Lower Your Car Insurance Bill."
+When you're shopping around, make sure you explore all your options related to discounts.
+Insurance companies give them for such things as a good driving record, your car's safety or security equipment, and certain occupations or professional affiliations.
+Some companies now offer lower rates if you enroll in "pay as you drive" plans.
+Some will give substantial discounts for young drivers in the family who have high grade point averages.
+Also consider using the same insurance company for home and auto policies, which will usually get you a better price.

 Here are some places to check to develop a clearer picture of an insurance company's track record for fairness, financial stability and customer service.

-When you're done your research and zeroed in on a company, read over the main points of the policy.
-In addition to verifying that it contains the coverage you've requested and priced, it's a good idea to find out if the policy states that "new factory," "like kind and quality" or "aftermarket parts" may be used for body shop repairs, says Dennis Howard, director of the Insurance Consumer Advocate Network.
+When you've done your research and zeroed in on a company, read over the main points of the policy.
+In addition to verifying that it contains the coverage you've requested and priced, it's a good idea to find out if the policy states that "new factory," "like kind and quality" or "aftermarket parts" may be used for body shop repairs, according to the Insurance Consumer Advocate Network.
 If the policy has such a requirement, think hard about whether this is the company for you, particularly if you own a relatively new car that you plan to keep for a while.
-In this case, it's best to know at the outset that the insurer will pay for original manufacturer parts, rather than try to fight later, when you have a claim.
+In this case, it's best to know at the outset that the insurer will pay for original manufacturer parts rather than try to fight over the issue later when you have a claim.